 Currently, a bear bin or bear bag are acceptable.
 To minimize weight, I recommend going with a Ursack bear and critter proof bag.
 A 10L Ursack All Mitey was just the right size for 5 days backpacking on the SHT.

-Pro Tip: When packing your bear bag, leave room for your scented toiletries each night.
+Pro Tip: When packing your bear bag, leave room for your scented toiletries, cookware, and trash each night.
 Bears cannot distinguish between food and toiletries, so all items you carry that have a scent should be stored in your bear proof container away from camp.

 Did you know that you can pour boiling water into freezer bags?
 I try to avoid single use plastic, but carrying a few freezer bags of different sizes is super helpful on the trail.
 Use them to store trash, dirty clothes or even to cook in!